 And this low-fat crusade did the exact opposite of what was intended: it contributed to widespread obesity.

-One recent study examined 135,000 adults in 18 different countries to determine the effects of a low-fat diet.
+One examined 135,000 adults in 18 different countries to determine the effects of a low-fat diet.
 The study found that those who follow low-fat diets consume too many simple carbohydrates and not enough vital nutrients.
 In fact, according to this research, low-fat diets increase the risk of cardiovascular disease, stroke, and early death.

-A 2010 review in the American Journal of Clinical Nutrition showed that saturated fat has no direct link to heart disease, disproving the entire foundation for the initial war against fat.
-In fact, studies like this one suggest that all the things we replaced these fats with — refined sugar, trans fat, and starches — are the real culprits for heart disease.
+A in the American Journal of Clinical Nutrition showed that saturated fat has no direct link to heart disease, disproving the entire foundation for the initial war against fat.
+In fact, studies like this suggest that all the things we replaced these fats with — refined sugar, trans fat, and starches — are the real culprits for heart disease.

 The science of fat